super-resolution/lineprofiler/doc/index.rst

 .. figure:: fig/Microtub.jpg

-    **Microtuboli:** In Microtuboli mode profiles are by default fitted with the intensity projection of a cylinder, applying the theoretical values for inner, outer radius and resolution.
+    **Microtubuli:** In Microtubuli mode profiles are by default fitted with the intensity projection of a cylinder, applying the theoretical values for inner, outer radius and resolution.

 .. figure:: fig/SNC.jpg